100+ Basic Japanese Words to Learn

 Beginners benefit from learning essential words and phrases first, then gradually applying them within simple grammar structures to build practical conversation skills.

-Do you have all the foundation you need to learn Japanese?
+Do you have all the foundations you need to learn Japanese?
 Find more useful, beginner-level learning content below!